 DIVISION OF RESPONSIBILITIES BETWEEN THE CHAIR AND CHIEF EXECUTIVE

-The UK Corporate Governance Code (“the Code”) states that there should be clear division of responsibilities at the head of the company between the Chair who has overall responsibility for the leadership of the Board and the Chief Executive who manages and leads the business.
-This document was approved by the Board on 25 January 2017.
+Best practice guidelines under the Capital Requirements Directive IV recommends that there should be clear division of responsibilities at the head of the company between the Chair who has overall responsibility for the leadership of the Board and the Chief Executive who manages and leads the business.
+This document was approved by the Board on 23 January 2018.

 ROLE OF THE CHAIR

 1.1.
 Provide leadership and management of the Board.

 1.2.
 Chair the Board and general meetings of the Bank.

 2.1.
 Set clear expectations concerning the Bank’s culture, values and behaviours and the style and tone of Board discussions.